scleblanc/craft-installer/README.md

 rather than having to go through the web installer.

-In the original use case, this script was used to install Craft as part of an Ansible provisioning role, like so:
+In the original use case, this script was used to install Craft as part of an Ansible role, like so:

 ```
 - name: installing craft